-- You're not selling a “thing” to patrons.
-Your patrons have a membership with you which grants them access.
-Per creation billing is simply how you bill them for that membership.
+You aren’t selling a “thing” to patrons.
+Your patrons have a membership with you which grants them access, per creation billing is simply how you bill them for that membership.

 - You’re not guaranteed that every patron will be billed for every post.
 As we mentioned, patrons agree to pay a certain amount every month.
 We’re unable to exceed that limit

-- Creators who publish quarterly work, like reviews, Zines, and anthologies.
+- Creators who publish quarterly work – think reviews, Zines and anthologies.

 - Creators who don’t post every month.
 If you don’t post content every month for patrons, it makes sense that you might not want to bill them every month.
 Per creation billing offers that flexibility.